How to grow garlic: easy tips for growing this crop in your veg patch

 - Shop garlic bulbs at Walmart

-Try planting one of these top crops in your garden this autumn.
+Try one planting one of these top crops in your garden this autumn

 1. 'Germidour'